Icinga/icinga-powershell-framework/doc/developerguide/01-NewIcingaCheck.md

 The `IcingaCheck` is the basic start point for determining on how a certain value is performing.
 Checks will provide a bunch of internal commands within the PowerShell Object to analyse a value and get the Icinga result `Ok`, `Warning`, `Critical` including performance metrics.

-Checks are always used wihtin Check Plugins to have a standardised method for properly handling the input.
+Checks are always used within Check Plugins to have a standardised method for properly handling the input.

 It will be used like in this example: